 If you’re in the process of buying a home, you may have heard the term “deed of trust.”
 Depending on what state you live in, this may have come up more frequently than it would in other places.
 But what exactly is a deed of trust?
-And is it the same as a mortgage?
-(Spoiler: it’s not.)
-Read on and allow us to explain.
+Is it the same as a mortgage?
+Here’s what you need to know.

 What Is a Deed of Trust?